AndrewGrossman/fuzzy-octo-batman/README.md

 ## Known bugs

 * The date field calendar widgets do not respond well to when invalid dates are in the text part of the field.
-* The date field text format does not redisplay properly as Month Year when form errors are returned.
+* The date field text does not redisplay properly as Month Year when form errors are returned.